nepantlab/contributor_covenant/CONTRIBUTING.md

 brew install hugo
 ```

-3. From the respository's root directory, start the development server and then view it at http://localhost:1313/.
+3. From the repository's root directory, start the development server and then view it at http://localhost:1313/.

 ```bash
 hugo server -D